SALT-FIUBA/firmware/README.md

-# firmware
+# firmware - stm32-lwip-wolf-ssl

+# Topics

+1. Bridge ethernet - Wi-Fi in darwin

+2. Static IP with DNS Server

-## 🧩 Bridge en0 and en5 to route packet from Wi-Fi to Nucleo-144
+## 1. Bridge en0 and en5 to route packet from Wi-Fi to Nucleo-144

 You want to bridge: